 -0.5: That pick was not put to good use

-Brandon Williams, LB (120th overall pick in 2009): 30 snaps in 2010 and one special teams tackle just aren’t a great return on a fourth round pick.
+Brandon Williams, LB (120th overall pick in 2009): Just 30 snaps in 2010 and one special teams tackle isn’t a great return on a fourth-round pick.

 DeAngelo Smith, CB (143rd overall pick in 2009): Waived by the Cowboys as a rookie, Dallas got nothing back from this fifth-rounder.

 Akwasi Owusu-Ansah, CB (126th overall pick in 2010): Cut after a year, Owusu-Ansah was supposed to bring some speed to the Cowboys’ return game.
-He struggled to make much of an impact and was cut a year later.
+He struggled to make much of an impact.

 -1.0: What a waste!